4 Best Practices for The Use of Animation in Education

 Whether in natural or social sciences, there are concepts that are so much more understandable if they could be explained visually for the students.
 We’ll describe some cases below!

 In subjects like Physics or Engineering, many concepts are either too small or too big for the human eye to observe.
-For example, how can you see the reaction of atoms, or the death of a star?
-How do you show that a building must have certain support structures in order to stand?
+For example, how can you see the reaction of atoms or the death of a star?
+How do you show that a building must have certain support structures to stand?
 These are things that cannot be better demonstrated than through visualization.

-Similarly, in subjects like Business, Economics and Political Science there are also theories and concepts that can be better explained using animated visuals.
+Similarly, in subjects like Business, Economics, and Political Science some theories and concepts can be better explained using animated visuals.
 Rather than drawing it or producing a still diagram, wouldn’t a moving image of how income moves in the economy be much more engaging?

 This is a simple but good example of how animation can explain a big economic concept in a colorful and fun way.
 In being able to link how the money moves, students can better remember the concept of the circular flow of income.
 Moreover, this method is probably more effective than just using words to explain.